Combinatorial Proofs in Bordered Heegaard Floer homology: The 3-manifold invariant

-This reduces to a finite computation, which we performed on a computer using a Python program (which implements the description of $\widehat{CFAA}(\iz)$ and the box tensor product).
-The entire computation took less than 20 seconds. \end{proof}
+To do so, we decompose each generator $\phi$ of $\mathrm{MCG}_0^\beta(F_g)$ (for $g=1$ or $2$ depending on $\phi$) into arcslides $\tau_n\circ\cdots\circ\tau_1$, as given above.
+Then directly compute the left side of (\ref{eq:reparametrization}) using the constructions for $\hatda(\tau_i)$.
+This reduces to a finite computation, which we performed on a computer using a Python program (which implements the description of $\hataa(\iz)$ and the box tensor product).
+The code for the computation can be found at: